Professional Development For Early Childhood & Elementary Music Teachers

 Why Music Rhapsody?

-- Lynn’s program is not a “one size fits all” program since each level (5 levels from infants – age 6) is developmentally specific and generally age specific, so there is something unique and challenging every step of the way.
+- Lynn’s program is not a “one size fits all” program since each level (infants through elementary) is developmentally specific and generally age specific, so there is something unique and challenging every step of the way.

 - A high level of musicality is presented in the lessons, such as the pitch matching, music vocabulary, discriminate listening, and singing games.
 Singing specific intervals and phrases for pitch matching and singing in tune are part of the game-like activities, and the level of musicianship in the lessons are very developmentally specific; e.g. the 4 year old singing games would not in the toddler lessons.